K.J. Osborn Player Prop Bets for NFL Week 9 | Minnesota vs. Baltimore 11/7/2021

 Season Stats

-- Osborn (two red zone targets) has been the recipient of 7.7% of his team's 26 red zone pass attempts.
+- With two targets in the red zone this season, Osborn has been on the receiving end of 7.7% of his team's 26 red zone pass attempts.

-- The Vikings have run 58.7% passing plays and 41.3% rushing plays this season.
-They rank 21st in the NFL in scoring.
+- The Vikings, who rank 21st in the NFL in points scored, have dropped back to pass 58.7% of the time while running the football 41.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Osborn's matchup with the Ravens.